pgpmartin/perso_AcademicSite/content/authors/admin/_index.md

   url: "https://www6.toulouse.inra.fr/toxalim"

 # Short bio (displayed in user profile at end of posts)
-bio: Research Engineer in Genomics/Bioinformatics
+bio: Research Engineer in Genomics and Bioinformatics

 interests: